 Beeswax

 Beeswax has been used for lost wax casting for a long time.
-Old cultures like Harappan, Egyptian, and Benin used beeswax for art and idols.
-Today, beeswax is still liked for classic casting, mostly in West Africa.
 Artists shape beeswax, cover it with clay, and bake it to make a mold.
 The table below compares beeswax to other waxes:

 | Wax Type | Melting Point (°F) | Hardness Description |